vorcigernix/engineeringroles/product_engineering_lead.md

 ## The Engineering Lead is accountable for the technical approach and code quality the team delivers
 *An Engineering Lead is a formal role that is added to an engineer’s normal responsibilities.
 Becoming an EL does not result in a change in title, and people can switch in and out of this role on different teams based on what is the best fit for the team and individual at that time.*

 *Engineering Lead is a leadership role.
-The technical success & output of their squad is more important than the code they themselves write.*
+The technical success & output of their team is more important than the code they themselves write.*

 ### Accountabilities
 * *If the technical solution the team chooses doesn’t solve the problem, it’s on the EL*